Jelle1212/Jelle1212.github.io/README.md

 ## Work Experience
 **Research Scientist @ TU Delft | Grussmayer Lab (_Januari 2025 - Present_)**
 - Developed a **[Focus Lock](https://ir.amolf.nl/pub/10774/16893publishedVersion.pdf)** system to correct for lateral drift by adjusting the axial position of the microscope, enabling stable live-cell and single-molecule imaging.
 [Repo](https://github.com/GrussmayerLab/gFocus).
 - Contributed to the development of **Fast [SOFI](https://en.wikipedia.org/wiki/Super-resolution_optical_fluctuation_imaging)** (Super-resolution Optical Fluctuation Imaging) using deep learning, with the goal of enabling real-time imaging in live-cell applications.
 Ultimately, the model reconstructs super-resolved images from just 8 low-resolution frames, achieving a two-fold improvement in spatial resolution.
+[Repo](https://github.com/GrussmayerLab/SOFI-MISRGRU) soon public!
 - Supporting the preparation of a **scientific publication** based on prior contributions to deep-learning-based SOFI acceleration during MSc research.
 - Presented the work at two conferences: SMLMS Lisbon and NWO Biophysics.